FWeinb/CDocParser/README.md

 ### CommentExtractor

-The ComemntExtractor is used to extract C-Style comments from source and attach context information to it.
+The ComemntExtractor is used to extract C and `///`-Style comments from source and attach context information to it.

 #### `new CommentExtractor(contextParser)`